digital-blueprint/handbook/docs/frameworks/relay/dev/local_data.md

 # Local Data Aware Entities

-To learn how to extend Base Entities using the Local Data mechanism, see [Base Entities](./base_entities.md).
+To learn how to extend Base-Entities using the Local Data mechanism, see [Base-Entities](./base_entities.md).

 ## Adding Local Data to your Entity Bundle's Configuration